WebAssembly/spec/spectec/test-prose/TEST.md

 execution_of_I31.GET sx
 1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop fresh_0 from the stack.
+2. Pop u_0 from the stack.
-3. If fresh_0 is of the case REF.NULL, then:
+3. If u_0 is of the case REF.NULL, then:
   a.
 Trap.
-4. If fresh_0 is of the case REF.I31_NUM, then:
+4. If u_0 is of the case REF.I31_NUM, then:
   a.
-Let (REF.I31_NUM i) be fresh_0.
+Let (REF.I31_NUM i) be u_0.
   b.
 Push (I32.CONST $ext(31, 32, sx, i)) to the stack.

 execution_of_EXTERN.EXTERNALIZE
 1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop fresh_0 from the stack.
+2. Pop u_0 from the stack.
-3. If fresh_0 is of the case REF.NULL, then:
+3. If u_0 is of the case REF.NULL, then:
   a.
 Push (REF.NULL EXTERN) to the stack.
+4. If the type of u_0 is addrref, then:
-4. Let addrref be fresh_0.
+  a.
+Let addrref be u_0.
-5. Push (REF.EXTERN addrref) to the stack.
+  b.
+Push (REF.EXTERN addrref) to the stack.

 execution_of_EXTERN.INTERNALIZE
 1. Assert: Due to validation, a value is on the top of the stack.
-2. Pop fresh_0 from the stack.
+2. Pop u_0 from the stack.
-3. If fresh_0 is of the case REF.NULL, then:
+3. If u_0 is of the case REF.NULL, then:
   a.
 Push (REF.NULL ANY) to the stack.
-4. If fresh_0 is of the case REF.EXTERN, then:
+4. If u_0 is of the case REF.EXTERN, then:
   a.
-Let (REF.EXTERN addrref) be fresh_0.
+Let (REF.EXTERN addrref) be u_0.
   b.
 Push addrref to the stack.

 execution_of_LOCAL.TEE x